Free Montana State Records Search (Public Information Access)

 City and county jails are managed locally.
 Many jails throughout the state of Montana give the ability to search and view recent arrests and bookings.

-To search inmate records for a specific county, a search can lead to information on that county and whether a website is available with records or contact information.
-A web search for “Broadwater County Montana arrests” results in the Broadwater County Sheriff’s Office Inmate Roster page.
+To search records for a specific county, anyone can follow the steps in the Montana inmate search tutorial to gain information on that county’s record custodians and whether a website is available with records or contact information for all incarcerated individuals.

 Specific inmates can be located by name, or all inmates can be viewed and sorted by name, date, current, or release.